 Here is a sample of a Form 1004 appraisal.

 The 1073 form is probably the second most commonly used real estate appraisal form for residential properties.

 Exterior Only Inspection Forms

-The 2055 form is an exterior only form for single family homes and it is only used when it is requested by the client.
+The 2055 form is an exterior-only form for single-family homes and is only used when requested by the client.

 Interior or Exterior Inspection

-This is where it gets kind of confusing.
+This is where it can get confusing.

-The 1025 form is a little different than the previous three, but I included it the residential forms section because it is used what is still considered a residential property.
+The 1025 form is a little different than the previous ones, but I included it in the residential forms section because it is used for what is still considered a residential property.

 Commercial Property Forms

-71A & 71B
+71A & 71B – Commercial Multi-Family

 These two forms are both used for the same type of property, multi-family properties (5 or more units).

 General Purpose (GP) Forms

-Now, to go a little more in-depth with the General Purpose (GP) forms… The GP forms are a great series of forms that include a special form for each type of property.
+Now, to go a little more in-depth with the General Purpose (GP) forms.
+The GP forms are a great series of forms that include a special form for each type of property.

-The GP Commercial form as explained above is for non-complex commercial properties.
+The GP Commercial form, as explained above, is for non-complex commercial properties.
 This form can be used for a wide variety of commercial properties.

 The GP Land form is the form that is typically used if the client is looking to find the value of a parcel of land.

 GP 2-4 Unit